martinvuyk/forge-tools/README.md

 ```
 The semi-compiled package will be under `./build/forge_tools.mojopkg`
 ## How to run tests
-test an entire directory or subdirectories or specific file
+test an entire directory or subdirectory or specific file
 ```bash
 source ./scripts/run-tests.sh test/
 ```